-Certain individuals might also experience weakness after taking milk thistle.
+Certain individuals might also experience weakness as one of the side effects of milk thistle.
 Other related symptoms include a tingling sensation in the muscles and muscle cramps.

 Another case report from Australia had described the reactions to milk thistle extract that included sweating and weakness (6).